feifeibear/long-context-attention/README.md

 torchrun --nproc_per_node 8 benchmark/benchmark_qkvpacked_func.py --nheads $NHEADS --batch_size 2 $FWD_FLAG
 ```

-The following two pictures demostrate the throughput (iters/sec) of different sequence parallel approaches on 8xA100 connected with NVLINK.
+The following two pictures demonstrate the throughput (iters/sec) of different sequence parallel approaches on 8xA100 connected with NVLINK.
-Note that no-comm is an flash-attention version conduct flash-attn locally without communications.
+Note that no-comm is a flash-attention version that conducts flash-attn locally without communications.
 It can be viewed as the upper bound of the sequence parallel implementation.

 - head num=8